sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Quickly see the status on your repository and sync permissions
 With Sourcegraph 4.0, we have introduced more than X quality of life improvements to help admins understand the current state of repository and permissions syncing.
 This helps to ensure users have the appropriate to repositories so they can understand, fix, and automate the codebase, while admins can XYZ.

-Media: provide a screenshot, gif, or video to help support the copy[Admin]
+Media: provide a screenshot, gif, or video to help support the copy

 [Admin]